How to create an autoincrement column?

 END!!

-This might seem awkward, but it's a proper way to do it in multiuser environment.
+All this might seem awkward, but it's a proper way to do it in a multiuser environment.
 Most GUI administration tools have options to generate this code for you automatically, so it is not a problem.

 If you are using Delphi and Zeos (or a similar library), you can use ZSequence component to have GEN_ID read automatically for you.
 In ZTable, mark the autoincrement field as SequenceField and set the appropriate ZSequence object and it will all work automatically.